 - The Vicar: Michael the vicar, who is terrified of both Hyacinth (for being loud and blustery) and Rose (for having a huge sexual appetite)."It's the Bucket woman!"

 - Tied Up on the Phone: Hyacinth sometimes gets tangled in the cable of her prized white Slimline telephone with recall facility, complete with absurdly long cord.

 - Video Inside, Film Outside: Averted; inside and outside, almost the entirety of the series was shot on video, with only occasional bursts of film.

 - Westminster Chimes: The Buckets' doorbell plays the first notes of this tune.
 Upon hearing the doorbell, visitors inevitably roll their eyes as though they're thinking, "Good God, even Hyacinth's doorbell is pretentious!"

-- What Does She See in Him?: This is Hyacinth's attitude towards Daisy and Onslow.
-However, it's probably more applicable to her marriage to Richard, as an inversion.
+- What Does She See in Him?: Daisy and Onslow, according to Hyacinth.
+Even Onslow himself cannot fathom what Daisy sees in him.
+However, it's probably more applicable to Hyacinth's marriage to Richard, as an inversion.
 In Richard's case, one gets the impression that they fell in love and married before she began her social climbing in earnest.
 It's also suggested (and the actor has said in interviews) that Richard is quite lazy, (but nothing like as bad as Onslow) and appreciates having decisions made for him.
 Routledge herself once emphasized this by stating that Hyacinth never fails to cook, clean and iron for her husband.